-NBC Universal has decided not to renew its contract with Apple iTunes, a spokesperson for the media company confirmed today.
-The news comes two days after NBCU and News Corp. unveiled the name of its forthcoming online video joint venture.
-Hulu, as it has been dubbed, is being positioned as a challenger to current online-video heavyweight YouTube.
+NBC Universal decided not to renew its contract with Apple iTunes for episodes of its shows.
+The news Aug.
+31 came two days after NBCU and News Corp. unveiled the name of their forthcoming online video joint venture.
+Dubbed Hulu, it is being positioned as a challenger to current online-video heavyweight YouTube.

 If a new agreement is not reached before the current contract expires in December, it could result in the media conglomerate pulling its video content from iTunes, which dominates the downloadable digital content market.

 In a statement released Friday, Apple says that NBC wanted “more than double the wholesale price” for each episode, which would have pushed the retail price of each episode to $4.99.

 Apple also announced that it will not feature any of NBC’s upcoming fall shows in the iTunes store, as they would have to stop selling them halfway through the season when the contract ends.

 NBCU content, including broadcast shows Heroes and The Office, accounts for more than a third of all video downloads on iTunes, according to estimates.
 The Office has been featured on advertising for the iPhone and iTunes, and has consistently been one of the most downloaded shows at the online store.